Tutorial

 If a new page is needed, place it under an appropriate src/pages route.

-In Astro, files under src/pages/ become page routes.
+In Astro, files under src/pages/ become routes.
+In this project the agent created:

 src/pages/demos/personal-website.astro